David M. Markowitz: COLD Model

 Markowitz and Jeffrey Hancock developed the Contextual Organization of Language and Deception model (COLD) to better explain how context and genre influence language.
 More specifically, their work highlights how previous research has not incorporated these constructs as influences on how communication changes during deceptive maneuvers.
-Moreover, this model helps to highlight that liars do not always communicate in the same fashion, and that the experience of lying may change their language patterns from that of truth-tellers, but that lying in different situations/contexts should also create differences in how words are used.

-Faucet Metaphor of Deception
+Faucet metaphor of deception

 Markowitz developed the deception faucet, a metaphor to illustrate how truth-telling and lying do not work as polar opposites of one another, in other words, they are not dichotomous experiences.
 Instead, much like the water flowing from a faucet, there is a mix of cold and hot water mixing into the output or stream.
 With language, communicators create messages that vary in veracity and though they may not create a lie that is "steaming hot" and visually and obvious, it may become obvious through closer experience with the information.
 This model is based on the work of Levine and his truth-default theory, and further from the work of Paul Grice on language implicature.
 The deceptive discourse that is produced during deception that violates conversational norms, also known as the cooperative principle (or Grice's Maxims) is explained by information manipulation theory (IMT) and IMT2.